 I recommend Nutri-Cal as a quick energy source.
 Put some on your finger and rub it in the roof of the puppy's mouth and around their gums.
 This will give them a boost of sugar and nutrition.
 If they won't eat on their own, then you must mash their food and maybe rub a little into the roof of their mouth to get them started.
-If they refuse that, then it's time to try chicken or beef baby food mixed with baby rice cereal, a little Nutri-Cal and enough liquid to make teeny meatballs with it (or your puppy may prefer it with more liquid so he can lap it up.
+If they refuse that, then it's time to try different canned food or chicken / beef baby food mixed with baby rice cereal.

 Luckily, this doesn't happen very often, but when it does, your swift treatment is crucial.